jhudsl/tidyversecourse/docs/02-get-data.md

 ## # … with 21 more rows
 ```

 Note in the above example and as mentioned earlier, that tibbles, by default, only print the first ten rows to screen.
 If you were to print `trees` to screen, all 31 rows would be displayed.
-When working with large data.frames, this default behavior can be incredibly frustrating. tibbles remove this frustration with its default settings for tibble printing.
+When working with large data.frames, this default behavior can be incredibly frustrating.
+Using tibbles removes this frustration because of the default settings for tibble printing.

 Additionally, you'll note that the type of the variable is printed for each variable in the tibble.
 This helpful feature is another added bonus of tibbles relative to data.frame.